duke24k/self-driving-car-nd/p5/README.md

 **II.Sliding Window Search**

+The code for below step is contained in the IPython notebook file, svc_train.ipynb.

 I decided to search random window positions using below pyramid and finally came up with this

 1. pyramid = [